 An up-to-date schedule will help you as an instructional coach to manage your time most effectively.
 The easy part of your scheduling process is the meetings and classroom visits.
 But there are many more factors for you to take into account in your coaching schedule.

 A good coaching schedule is important for instructional leaders and team members.
-It is the basis for the coaching plan and ensures optimal use of the coaching time.
-That is important for continued growth across an organization.
-This is more effective than periodic training or emergency coaching.
+It is the basis for the coaching plan and ensures optimal use of your time.
+That is important if you want to continue to grow across the organization.
+It’s more effective than periodic training or emergency coaching.

-Another advantage of a coaching schedule is the improved relationships with individual coaches.
+- Another advantage of a coaching schedule is the better relationships with individual coaches.
 It gives them confidence when they approach you with questions or feedback on projects and other challenges.

 These schedules also help individual coaches to meet their personal goals.
-It encourages them to be a motivating force within the team.
+A coaching schedule will encourage you to be a motivating force within the team.
 It creates an enthusiastic and pleasant work environment for everyone.
+Let’s see how you can create one!

-You have seen the benefits of having a good coaching schedule.
+You have seen the benefits of having an organized coaching schedule.
 How, then, do you make an effective coaching program?
 Here are the main steps.

 A goal does not only define the endpoint.
-It is most important that it defines the parameters of success and the expectations.
+One of the most important aspects is that it defines the parameters of success and the expectations.
 It tells you what you want to accomplish and how you want to achieve it.
 It may include personal responsibilities and work duties, as defined in job descriptions.

 The goals are sometimes defined for a team or an organization, but it is important that individuals do this as well.
 That helps them to set and achieve long-term goals.
 It makes clear what the motivations are and why the goal is important.
 That makes skill evaluation easier and more insightful.

-This step sounds obvious but it is often forgotten.
-It is the first step in creating a calendar for your instructional coaches.
+This step sounds obvious but people often forget it.
+It is the first actionable step in creating a coaching schedule.
+What should you do?
 Make a list every week of all the meetings and other appointments for the following week.

 You can think of making this schedule like a jigsaw puzzle.
 You look for the edge pieces first because they are easy to recognize and they define the workspace.
 Making a schedule with the weekly tasks defines the work parameters of each instructional coach.